xamarin/xamarin-forms-samples/Weather/readme.md

 ---
-name: Weather App
+name: Xamarin.Forms - Weather App
 description: WeatherApp is a sample app that retrieves weather data from OpenWeatherMap.
-To use this sample, you must sign up for a free API key at https://openweathermap.org/appid.
-Paste that key into the Constants.OpenWeatherMapAPIKey property.
+To use this sample, you must sign up for a free API key at...
-topic: sample
+page_type: sample
 languages:
 - csharp
 products: